-1730 The aircraft shall have an Emergency Oxygen Source (EOS) in case of an emergency for aircrew ejection and primary oxygen system contamination or failure.
-The emergency oxygen source 1731
+- 1730 The aircraft shall have an Emergency Oxygen Source (EOS) in case of an emergency for aircrew - 1731 ejection and primary oxygen system contamination or failure.
+The emergency oxygen source

 - shall be independent of and isolated from the primary and backup aircraft oxygen supply.
-The - emergency oxygen source shall provide a minimum of 5 minutes supply of physiologically - 1734 compatible oxygen and allow for a constant rate of descent, from the absolute ceiling of the - aircraft to 10,000 feet PA during an emergency descent or until seat and crew member separation - during ejection, whichever is longer.
-A manual control, which can be actuated by each aircrew - 1737 member in each cockpit as well as automatic activation upon ejection, shall be provided.
+The - emergency oxygen source shall provide a minimum of 5 minutes supply of physiologically - 1734 compatible oxygen and allow for a constant rate of descent, from the absolute ceiling of the - aircraft to 10,000 feet PA during an emergency descent or until seat and crew member separation during ejection, whichever is longer.
+A manual control, which can be actuated by each aircrew - during ejection, whichever is longer.
+A manual control, which can be actuated by each aircrewmember in each cockpit as well as automatic activation upon ejection, shall be provided.
+The - 1737 member in each cockpit as well as automatic activation upon ejection, shall be provided.
 The 1738 manual control shall be on the left side of the ejection seat.
-The aircraft shall alert or provide - 1/38 manual control shall be on the felt side of the ejection seat.
-The aircraft shall alert of feedback to the aircraw when emergency exugen is being provided - 1739 feedback to the aircrew when emergency oxygen is being provided.
+The aircraft shall alert or provide - 1739 feedback to the aircrew when emergency oxygen is being provided.